 Application to visit: Please complete a Visit Application Form and forward it to the Welfare Dept at MCTC.
 Application Forms for permits to visit MCTC must be clearly written and contain your address, the detainee's name, MCTC No and Company in block capitals.
 Only those persons named on the Application Form will be permitted to visit MCTC.
 Your cooperation in ensuring that your Application Form to visit arrives at MCTC seven days prior to the date of your visit would be very much appreciated.
 The latest time that visits Application Forms will be accepted is by midday Thursday for the coming weekend.

-Confirmation of visit: Your Application to visit MCTC will be confirmed in writing, and exceptionally by telephone, by a member of the Welfare staff.
+Confirmation of visit: Your Application to visit MCTC will be confirmed by email, and exceptionally by telephone, by a member of the Welfare staff.
 Please do not proceed to the MCTC if your visit has not been confirmed, as it is very unlikely that entry will be authorised.
+Photographic ID will be required on arrival.

 Further visits: If you intend to visit again, Application Forms can be obtained from the Duty Staff during your visit.
 You may either complete the Application Form and return it to the Duty Staff or take it away with you to complete at your convenience and then forward it to the MCTC as before.